FelipeCattoSilva/FelipeCattoSilva/README.md

 # 💫 About Me:
 Hello!
 My name is Felipe, I'm from São Paulo, Brazil, and I'm studying Software Engineering at FIAP.
-I'm always looking for new learning opportunities and challenges to grow in the tech field. 🚀
+I'm always looking for new learning opportunities and challenges to grow in the tech world. 🚀

 ## 🌐 Socials: